Local & Online Help

 Kids’ Haven Book Library

 Kids' Haven office offers a full grief resource lending library.
 Please contact our office to browse the library or have us select some resources for you.
+Our current library inventory can be found here.

 Comfort Zone launched this website to start a discussion about the impact of loss and build a community of support for those living with loss.
 Grief offers an online community where you can share and remember loved ones by creating interactive memorial walls, writing blog posts, and connecting in the forums.
 Grief also posts weekly stories from people living with loss, and coping strategies provided by grief experts.